gunqqer/StreamDye/README.md

 `gcc` 10 and `clang` 10 should both support this.

 # Using
-`#include "StreamDye.hpp"` and use `StreamDye::printWithColor(Object obj, Stream::Dye::Color color)` to get a string which can easily be output to `std::cout`
+`#include "StreamDye.hpp"` and use `StreamDye::printWithColor(Object obj, StreamDye::Color color)` to get a string which can easily be output to `std::cout`

 All colors are defined in the header.